tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 [Part 3](https://medium.com/@tomwhartung/music-meaning-and-modern-art-part-3-of-3-3d212b8ef7b0) discusses the music of [The Talking Heads](https://en.wikipedia.org/wiki/Talking_Heads).

-If you are a fan of one or more of these artists, but struggle to understand abstract visual art, please check out one or more of these articles!
+If you are a fan of one or more of these artists, but do not yet fully appreciate abstract visual art, please check out one or more of these articles!

 #### It Looks Too Easy!